The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Paint-on-glass Animation

-This is a very complex animation technique, and this is one of the reasons why it’s unfortunately not very popular.
-Drawing on glass as an animation method was invented in 1976 by the Canadian animator Carolyn Leaf.
-Her short animated film “Street” using this technique was nominated for an Oscar.
+Drawing on glass as an animation method was introduced in 1976 by Canadian animator Carolyn Leaf.
+Notably, her short animated film “Street,” which employed this technique, earned an Oscar nomination.

-The peculiarity of this style is that each frame is created directly in front of the camera using glass and oil paints.
-Each frame is a real animated picture, the creation of impressionist artists, and lives only a fraction of a second before being replaced by the next frame.
+The uniqueness of this style lies in the creation of each frame directly in front of the camera using glass and oil paints.
+Each frame is akin to a real animated painting, reminiscent of impressionist artistry, living only for a fraction of a second before transitioning to the next.

 Examples of Paint-on-glass animation